-Affordable Care Act: Information for Wisconsin Librarians - The Department of Public Instruction provides libraries with resources for helping people navigate health information.
+Affordable Care Act: Information for Wisconsin Librarians - The Department of Public Instruction provides health care benefit resources for Wisconsin residents.

 Federal Updates - Health care reform news updates, political issues, community stories, and facts from the White House.